 Some medical professionals prescribe narcotics for pain, however, this is being tabooed due to the opioid crisis.
 Alternative pain medications such as ibuprofen and acetaminophen are becoming increasingly more standard as far as recommendations go.
 Of course, an ice pack can help relieve any pain, bruising and swelling.
 Depending on the severity of your extraction, your surgeon or dentist may suggest you stick to soft foods for a prolonged period of time.

 Mackenzie Dental offers a variety of dental services for our patients, including wisdom teeth removal.
 We are a full-service dental clinic with a team of caring professionals who are here to help you and your family with any of your dental problems.
 We are professional, always take the time to properly address our patients’ questions and concerns, and we are experts on wisdom teeth removal.
 Visit our clinic for your dental needs.
-For more information, please call (905) 417-8700 or send us an email.
+For more information, please call (905) 417-8700 or contact us online.